I love making candles and I enjoy teaching people how to make their own.

 Mixing Colors and Fragrance

 For now, we’re just going to keep it simple.I recommend using dye blocks.
-I think it gives you a little more control than say using the liquid dyes for example.
+I think it gives you a little more control than using the liquid dyes.
 If using dye blocks, the block will melt into the wax more quickly when it is cut into smaller pieces.
 After adding the desired amount, stir the mixture until it is blended thoroughly.

 The candles will be your creation; therefore you are in essence the artist.

 - Soy wax container and pillar for inserts as well

 - Oven mitt

 - Candle dye (I use dye blocks in this series)

 - Wicks and wick tabs